bessiewong/starter-academic/content/authors/admin/_index.md

 <br/>
 <br/>

-Hi there!
+Nice to meet you!

 I'm Bessie, a creative and energetic Communication student based in Vancouver, BC.
-With several internships in marketing and communications, I have a well-rounded experience in social media marketing, blog writing, Powerpoint Presentations and more.
+After several internships as a Communication and Marketing Asisstant, I have over 2 years experience with social media marketing, writing & draft blog posts, implementation plans, as well as working on webpage editing.

-Scroll down to find out more!
+Scroll down to learn more!